-This is a short guide on how to generate a random number using PHP.
+In this tutorial, we are going to show you how to generate a random number using PHP.

-//The minimum / lowest number. $min = 0; //The max / highest number. $max = 10; //Generate a random number using the rand function. $number = rand($min, $max); //Print the result echo $number;
+//The minimum / lowest number. $min = 0; //The max / highest number. $max = 10; //Generate a random number using the rand function. $number = random_int($min, $max); //Print the result echo $number;

-If we want a number between 1 and 10, then we’d simply change our $min variable to 1, as $min represents the lowest value that the rand function should return.
+If we want a number between 1 and 10, then we can simply change our $min variable to 1, as $min is the lowest value that the rand function should return.

 Related: Generate a random token with PHP.